Omega0x013/knapsack-ga-wasm/README.md

 starting from 0 and working its way up to `$generationCount`.

 `Fitness` is the fitness of the fittest member of the current population.
 This number should go up over time, if the GA is working properly.

-## Docs: Program Parameters

-You can adjust several characteristics about the genetic algorithm to see how they affect finding the solution and solution convergence:
-- `$generationCount` - Total run time of the program.
-If you're failing to find a solution consistently, try upping this until you do, so you can see how the other factors are impacting performance.
-Default is 20.
-- `$arenaCount` - Number of individuals per tournament.
-Larger number causes your GA to converge on a solution faster.
-Default is 3.
-- `$crossoverThreshold` - Chance out of 65536 of crossover occurring.
-Default is 52428 (80%).
-- `$mutationThreshold` - Chance out of 65536 of each bit in a genome mutating.
-Default is 655 (1%).
-For crossing over and mutation rates, higher values tend to lead to slower convergence.
-You can find these variables on lines 57-60 of [`knapsack.wat`](knapsack.wat).
-Fiddle with the values and then run the program again.

 ## Docs: Memory Usage